Apps & Software

 For example, you can build a workflow using Durable Functions that consists of:

-• Orchestrator function: Acts as a state machine that coordinates execution of activity functions in proper order.
+• Orchestrator function: Acts as a state machine that coordinates the execution of activity functions in proper order.

 Benefits of using Durable Functions include: